mdio49/Synacor-Challenge/README.md

 In-line comments may be easily specified using hash-tags (`#`) in exactly the same manner as Python; any text following it is ignored by the compiler.

 #### Labels
-Labels can be placed around the program which get resolved to the memory address of the next instruction at runtime.
+Labels can be placed around the program which get resolved to the memory address of the next instruction during compilation.
 These labels can then be referenced using the `@` operator, which would dereference the label to the exact memory address that it refers to relative to the start of the program (memory address 0).
 This is useful for jump operations as it makes it easier to jump to a particular point in the program without needing to keep track of the program's memory address space.
 ```
 set $0 0
 jmp @loop